curiosalon/curiosalon.github.io/_pages/about.md

 Huh.
 When I started writing this page, I didn't really know where this was going to go but yeah, this is what it is and I'm going to go with it.
-I see this website as a way for me to share a little bit of my life and create hopefully a bit of income down the road but for now, as I write, it's a way for me to say I love you too Dad.
+I see this website as a way for me to share a bit of my life and create hopefully a bit of income down the road but for now, as I write, it's a way for me to say I love you too Dad.